-- 1. Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Driver Diskette. - 2.
-Use the instructions provided in the NetWare manual to begin the installation. - 3.
-When the Choose the Server Drivers Disk Driver prompt appears during the install process, insert the IBM ServeRAID Device Driver Diskette into the diskette drive. - 4.
-Select Select additional or modify selected Disk/LAN drivers. - 5.
-If IPSRAID appears, select Deselect a selected driver. - 6.
-Select Select an additional driver; then, press the Ins (Insert) key to add an unlisted new device driver. - 7.
+1. Use the instructions provided in the NetWare manual to begin the installation.

+- 2. When the Choose the Server Drivers Disk Driver prompt appears during the install process, insert the IBM ServeRAID Device Driver Diskette into the diskette drive. - 3.
+Select Select additional or modify selected Disk/LAN drivers. - 4.
+If IPSRAID appears, select Deselect a selected driver. - 5.
+Select Select an additional driver; then, press the Ins (Insert) key to add an unlisted new device driver. - 6.
 Press F3 to specify a path; then, type: